-Our contribution to these questions is to integrate a high-frequency event study into a mixed-frequency structural model and estimation.
+Our contribution to these questions is to integrate a high-frequency event study into a mixedfrequency structural model and estimation.
 We examine Fed communications alongside both high- and lower-frequency data through the lens of a structural equilibrium asset pricing model with New Keynesian style macroeconomic dynamics.
+The data range from minutely financial market data to biannual survey forecast data.
 The model and estimation allow for jumps in investor beliefs about the latent state of the economy, the perceived sources of economic risk, and the future conduct of monetary policy.
 The novelty of this approach allows us to investigate a variety of possible explanations for why markets respond strongly and swiftly to central bank actions and announcements, not merely by delineating which expectations are revised, but also by providing granular detail on why they are revised, with a decomposition of market responses into the primitive economic sources of risk responsible for observed forecast revisions.
 The mixed-frequency structural estimation further permits us to quantify the causal effects of shifts in monetary policy that may occur outside of tight windows surrounding Fed communications.
 Structural asset pricing models are especially valuable in this context because they place cross-equation restrictions on the type of news capable of moving the real values of extreme long-duration assets like the stock market, where expected payout accrues not just over the next business cycle or even the next decade, but indefinitely.
+The general approach can be applied in a wide variety of other settings, when a granular understanding of financial market fluctuations in response to almost any news source is desired.

-The model economy is comprised of two different representative agents, "investors" and "households," in addition to a central bank.
-Risky asset wealth is concentrated in the hands of a small number of identical investors who take macroeconomic dynamics as given and earn all of their income from investments in two assets: the aggregate stock market and a one-period nominal bond.
-Macroeconomic dynamics are specified by a set of equations similar to those commonly featured in New Keynesian models, driven by a representative household that has access to the nominal bond but holds no stock market wealth.
+In this paper we apply the approach to a two-agent asset pricing model with New Keynesian style macroeconomic dynamics and heterogeneous beliefs.
+There is a representative "investor" who is forward-looking, reacts swiftly to news, and earns income solely from investments in two assets: the aggregate stock market and a one-period nominal bond.
+The representative investor takes macroeconomic dynamics as given.
+Macroeconomic dynamics are specified by a set of equations similar to those commonly featured in New Keynesian models, and are driven by a representative "household/worker" that supplies labor and has access to the nominal bond but holds no stock market wealth.
+The household/worker forms expectations in a backward-looking manner using adaptive learning rules.